Skip to content

 Part B: 35 questions on theory, equipment, and equipment performance

-Part C: 25 questions on transport specific applications
+Part C: 25 questions on transport-specific applications

-These exams are open-book, so make sure you bring any text material with you!
+All of these exams are written at the Board office in Garner, NC.
+These exams are open-book, so make sure you bring any text material with you.
 The Board website provides a list of prep courses and reference books you can use for studying and writing the exam.

 EPA Certifications

-The Environmental Protection Agency’s Clean Air Act requires that skilled technicians who install, service, or repair refrigerant-releasing equipment are certified by the agency.
+The Environmental Protection Agency’s Clean Air Act requires that skilled technicians who install, service, or repair refrigerant-releasing equipment be certified by the agency.
 Under Section 608, AC and refrigerant technicians must pass an exam to earn their Technician Certification.

 There are 4 different certification types that you need to take for certain HVAC and refrigeration jobs: